 Dan Gilman is currently serving his first term as City Council member for the 8th Council District of Pittsburgh.

-On Council, Councilman Gilman has introduced and passed resolutions asking the FDA to re-evaluate blood, tissue, and organ donation policies, calling for elected officials at the state and federal level to work with Pittsburgh to join together to repair America’s infrastructure, and imploring the PA legislature to support the PA Women's Health Agenda.
-Councilman Gilman has also convened the first ever meeting of school principals and leaders for all of the schools in his district, hosted an event with TreeVitalize and Tree Pittsburgh encouraging responsible tree planting in Shadyside, and worked with the Mayor’s office to upgrade city technology.
+Gilman introduced and passed resolutions asking the FDA to re-evaluate blood, tissue, and organ donation policies, calling for elected officials at the state and federal level to work with Pittsburgh to join together to repair America’s infrastructure, imploring the PA legislature to support the PA Women's Health Agenda, and calling upon state legislators to support legislation that would enable all municipal police to use the same motor vehicle speed-timing equipment as the Pennsylvania State Police.

 Councilman Gilman convened the first ever meeting of school principals and leaders for all of the schools in his district, encouraging collaboration and cooperation across schools and neighborhoods.
 Councilman Gilman also partnered with schools and PTAs in the district to help raise funds for school and community initiatives, and hosted community events that encourage responsible tree planting and community engagement in growing Pittsburgh’s urban forest.

 Councilman Gilman organized and hosted a small business roundtable to discuss the challenges and opportunities of small, locally owned businesses in Pittsburgh.
 A diverse group of Pittsburgh small business leaders, representatives from the Mayor’s office, and the Urban Redevelopment Authority (URA) joined the first of many such conversations to begin understanding and addressing the unique needs of local small businesses.
 The councilman also worked with the Mayoral Administration on a 2015 budget that contained a 300 percent increase in spending for small businesses.